Skin Cancer

 Melanoma can:

-• appear anywhere on the body (even on parts that aren’t usually exposed to the sun, such as the soles of your feet or under your toenails)
+- appear anywhere on the body (even rarely on parts of the body that aren't usually exposed to the sun, such as the soles of feet or under toenails)

 DermNet New Zealand’s website provides more images of melanoma.